February 1, 2022 Update #1

 - * Should parents/guardians choose this option, it will be understood that they will not be permitted to stay at camp any longer than is necessary to drop off/pick up their child due to the parking and road constraints at Camp White Pine.
 Timing of getting on/off buses between the three weeks of Edge Camp is crucial and blocked roads/routes can lead to extensive delays for an entire camp.

 - * If a parent/guardian decides to provide their own transportation for their child, but later changes their mind after the bus contracts have been completed and the seats have been designated, Edge Camp cannot guarantee a bus seat if none are available.

 - * The online registration portal is broken up into two sections – i) general registration and ii) health registration.
 An online registration is not complete until both sections are complete.
-A parent/guardian can however complete SOME of the form and complete the rest at a later date.
-We recommend holding off on the health section until Ontario Public Health completes its guidelines.
-If you complete the general registration (which includes contact information) we will email you to let you know when the health portion has been updated, completed and ready for your child’s information.
+A parent/guardian can however edit the submitted form at a later date if needed.

-- * A fully-refundable deposit of $100 is due to the parish by June 1st, 2021.
-The balance of the camp fee is due by July 15th.
-Any cancellations of camp after July 15th may result in some payments not being entirely refundable as some expenses for the camp may have had to be filled after July 15th
+- * A fully-refundable deposit of $100 is due to the parish upon completion of the online registration to hold and guarantee a spot in 2022.
+The balance of the camp fee is due by June 15th,.
+Any cancellations of camp after July 1st may result in some payments not being entirely refundable as some expenses for the camp may have had to be filled.

 - * Parent meetings and updates will be made available over an online videoconference platform later in the spring and over the summer for those wishing to have an interactive engagement.

 If you have any questions or concerns, please contact your parish youth minister.
-If you require further details beyond that, please contact John MacMullen at the Office of Catholic Youth of the Toronto Archdiocese at email@example.com with your questions or a request for a phone conversation.
+If you require further details beyond that, please contact John MacMullen at the Office of Catholic Youth of the Toronto Archdiocese at email@example.com or Courtney Hennessy at firstname.lastname@example.org with your questions or a request for a phone conversation.